ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

    and running native executables instead of cross compiling.
 That is, if the output of the linker runs on the host system, then the test fixture _is_ `${1}`.
-1. We're using `$stderr` redirection to allow us to capture simulator error messages to `$stdout` for display at the run's conclusion.
+1. We’re using `$stderr` redirection to allow us to capture simulator error messages to `$stdout` for display at the run's conclusion.

 ### Ceedling tool arguments addition shortcut